Bearn-Sucks/bearn-docs/docs/products/yBGT.md

 The main yBGT pool is the yBGT/yBERA Kodiak pool that users can use the deployed [Kodiak Island](https://app.kodiak.finance/#/liquidity/pools/0x5347e5133b22A680Ee94b7e62803E848F8d8C92e?chain=berachain_mainnet) to participate in.

 yBGT is paired with [yBERA](/docs/products/yBERA.md) in the pools in order to help give a scalable source of bribe incentives so that liquidity providers can earn extra incentives in the form of more yBGT.

+To receive the rewards given to liquidity providers, you will need, yBGT, yBERA or both tokens.
+Follow the steps [here](/docs/products/yBGT.md#-getting-ybgt) for yBGT, and [here](/docs/products/yBERA.md#-getting-ybera) for yBERA.

+Visit the [Kodiak Island](https://app.kodiak.finance/#/liquidity/pools/0x5347e5133b22A680Ee94b7e62803E848F8d8C92e?chain=berachain_mainnet) and deposit into the LP (without staking).

+Once deposited come back to [Bearn.sucks](bearn.sucks) and deposit the Kodiak ERC20 token to the yBGT/yBERA vault and you will start receiving all relevant rewards given to liquidity providers.